mjordan/islandora_workbench_integration/README.md

 ## Introduction

 Drupal 8 Module required by [Islandora Workbench](https://github.com/mjordan/islandora_workbench).
-Enables the "Terms in Vocabulary" View, and also enables the Field, Field Storage, Entity Form Display, and User REST resources.
+Enables the "Terms in Vocabulary" View, and the following REST resources used by Islandora Workbench:

+* Field
+* Field Storage
+* Entity Form Display
+* User
+* URL alias

+## Usage

+There is no user interface to this module.
+It only installs configuration that is required by Islandora Workbench.

 ## Requirements